josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 proportion of incorrect trees for each phylogenetic reconstruction method, tree used for simulation, and level of compositional heterogeneity

 ### ztest_proportions_comphet.R
-perform z-tests on the proportions of incorrect trees reconstructed under recoded and non-recoded methods using ztest_comphet_proportions.csv
+performs z-tests on the proportions of incorrect trees reconstructed under recoded and non-recoded methods using ztest_comphet_proportions.csv

 ### ztest_comphet_proportions.csv
 number of incorrect trees reconstructed for each phylogenetic method, trees used for simulation, and level of compositional heterogeneity (inflation parameter)